pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 * No support offline the specific peers
 * No support deploy TiDB Operator on multiple K8s clusters

 Using local persistent volume, once deployed the PD and TiKV pod has to be on the node all its lifecycle, migrating it to other nodes with larger resources would be hard.
-However if we use multiple statefulset, we can do the migration on the fly.
-This is useful when there is a hot region on a TiKV that can hardly split
+However if we use multiple statefulsets, we can do the migration on the fly.
+This is useful when there is a hot region on a TiKV that can hardly split.

 So the TiDB Operator should support creating multiple statefulsets for one component to achieve all these requests: